XinleiZhang/REnKF_parameter_estimation/README.md

-Regulerized EnKF: application for parameter estimation
+Regularized EnKF: application for parameter estimation
 ======================================================

 A test case to estimate model parameter with Regularized EnKF